firehol/blocklist-ipsets/README.md

 [iBlocklist.com](https://www.iblocklist.com/) free version of [BlueTack.co.uk](http://www.bluetack.co.uk/) IPs that have been reported for bad deeds in p2p

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://list.iblocklist.com/?list=cwworuawihqvocglcoss&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 02:41:13 UTC 2015.

 The ipset `ib_bluetack_badpeers` has **48134** entries, **48134** unique IPs.